maloan/dsl_chatbot_devops/docs/Monitoring/Azure_Monitoring/Deployment_Guidance.md

----
-created: 2024-11-22 10:40
-updated: 2024-11-22 14:03
----

 # **Deployment Guidance**

 ## **1. Introduction**

-Efficient deployment of monitoring tools is critical to ensuring performance, scalability, and cost-effectiveness in complex environments.
+Efficient deployment of monitoring tools is critical to ensuring performance, [Scalability](../../Containerization_and_Deployment/Scalability.md), and cost-effectiveness in complex environments.
 This guide provides a comprehensive framework for planning, implementing, and optimizing Azure Monitor deployments.
 By following these steps, scientists and developers can leverage Azure Monitor’s capabilities to achieve their specific goals, whether monitoring a small application or managing a multi-cloud environment.

 ---